 It is time to get your garlic on, folks.
 Whether you be sautéing some greens, cooking a roast, making pickles, or whatever you might need it for, Jarvis Family Garlic Farm has the right variety of garlic for you, from mild to wild.
 They grow it over in Clallam County, on the North Olympic Peninsula, where the rain shadow of the Olympic Mountains means their soil is not so wet as most other parts of Western Washington.
 That makes for great growing conditions for garlic, and we are the beneficiaries!

 Moist, chewy, with little explosions of salty oliveliciousness throughout, you will adore this kalamata olive bread from Snohomish Bakery.
 It is just one of a dozen or so varieties of artisan breads they bake.
 Stop by for some to compliment your Sunday night supper today!

-Finally, another reminder to please bring your own bags today, and every Sunday, as Seattle’s single-use plastic bag ban is now in effect.
-Also, please take note of our new green composting and blue recycling waste receptacles throughout your Ballard Farmers Market, and please make an effort to use them correctly.
-Each container has what’s okay to put in it pictured right on the lid.
+Finally, how about some fresh sodas from Soda Jerk Soda.
+Check out their current selection of flavors, including Tamarind-Ginger, Lemon-Lavender and the oh, so localicious Blueberry-Basil.
+And remember, their cups and their straws are compostable.
+When you go to dispose of them, please take a moment to recognize our green composting and blue recycling waste receptacles throughout your Ballard Farmers Market, and please make an effort to put your cup in the correct receptacle.
+Each receptacle has what’s okay to put in it pictured right on the lid.
 Please do not put the wrong materials in, because that drives up the cost of recycling and composting, and it can result in the entire container being sent instead to a landfill.
+It’s easy.
+You already do it at home every day.
 Your understanding and cooperation are appreciated.